canonical/launchpad-manual/docs/user/explanation/support-requests.rst

 Closing tickets
 ~~~~~~~~~~~~~~~

-If you are ticket's reporter and you have received sufficient feedbacks
+If you are ticket's reporter and you have received sufficient feedback
 to satisfy your request, you are encouraged to close that ticket.
 You
 can do that by providing a detailed description of the procedure
 followed to solve a specific issue and clicking the ``I Solved my Problem``